Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_new/getting_started_with_snowflake.md

 Let's start by preparing to load structured `.csv` data into Snowflake.

 We are using company metadata developed from the Securities and Exchange Commission (SEC) that details the consumer packaged goods (CPG) companies we want to evaluate.
 The data has been exported and pre-staged for you in an Amazon AWS S3 bucket in the US-EAST region.
 It is in comma-delimited format with a single header line and double quotes enclosing all string values, including the field headings in the header line.
-This will come into play later in this section as we configure the Snowflake table to store this data.
+This will be important when we configure the Snowflake table to store this data.

 <!-- victoria image of the CPG data -->

-_(The full dataset is available [**for free**](https://app.snowflake.com/marketplace/listing/GZTSZAS2KF7) in Snowflake Marketplace from Cybersyn -- no ETL required.
-For the purposes of this demo, we will focus on working with a subset of the data, staged in a csv file to learn how to load structured data into Snowflake.)_

 > aside negative
 >
+> **Free Datasets from Cybersyn direct to your Snowflake instance:** The full dataset is available [**for free**](https://app.snowflake.com/marketplace/listing/GZTSZAS2KF7) in Snowflake Marketplace from Cybersyn -- no ETL required.
+For the purposes of this demo, we will focus on working with a subset of the data, staged in a csv file to learn how to load structured data into Snowflake.

->  **Getting Data into Snowflake**
+**Getting Data into Snowflake**
-There are many ways to get data into Snowflake from many locations including the `COPY` command, Snowpipe auto-ingestion, external connectors, or third-party ETL/ELT solutions.
+Data can be ingested into Snowflake from many locations by using the `COPY` command, Snowpipe auto-ingestion, external connectors, or third-party ETL/ELT solutions.
 For more information on getting data into Snowflake, see the [Snowflake documentation](https://docs.snowflake.net/manuals/user-guide-data-load.html).
 For the purposes of this lab, we use the `COPY` command and AWS S3 storage to load data manually.
 In a real-world scenario, you would more likely use an ETL solution or grab data directly from the Snowflake Marketplace!

-#### Create a Database and Table
+### Create a Database and Table
 Ensure you are using the `SYSADMIN` role by selecting your name at the top left, **Switch Role** > **SYSADMIN**.

 Navigate to the **Databases** tab.
 Click **Create**, name the database `CYBERSYN`, then click **CREATE**.